JonJWong/In-the-Browser/README.md

 #
 ### Credit:
+- Peter's scalable noteskins for SM5
 - Benpai for Notice Me Benpai 2 charts
-- Peter's scalable noteskins for SM5
+- Dom-ITG for the amazing banners for In The Browser
 - <a href="https://github.com/Simply-Love/Simply-Love-SM5">Simply Love ITG</a> team for font, color theme inspiration, and design inspiration.
 - <a href="https://www.dafont.com/wendy.font">Wendy Font</a>
 - <a href="https://www.dafont.com/bebas-neue.font">Bebas-neue Font</a>